 It seems like online retail is moving in that direction.

 It’s a $300 billion market in China alone.
 The US is only at $11 billion but this figure is likely to double in just two years.
-These are the numbers we can expect to see for the live video shopping market in 2021, according to global research and advisory firm Coresight Research.
+These are the numbers we can expect to see for the live shopping ecommerce market in 2021, according to global research and advisory firm Coresight Research.

 A multi-billion dollar market